 Thompson Tees makes sweat proof undershirts and t-shirts guaranteed to block 100% of underarm sweat.

 Iontophoresis has been used to treat excessive sweating since the 1940s.
 A medical device runs a mild electrical current through shallow pans of tap water.
 The current passes through the water and into the skin of the hands, feet, or armpits.
-(It sounds awful, I know!)
+(Special pads are used to treat the armpits.
+It sounds awful, I know!)
 The upside is that it has been shown to be effective in 98.5% of people.
 And provided you maintain the schedule your doctor recommends (usually once each week), the benefits are long-term.

 How does iontophoresis work?
 We don't understand exactly how tap water iontophoresis stops excessive sweating.
 Research suggests that a sort of skin (parakeratotic) plug is formed that blocks the duct without damaging the sweat gland.
 A patient must show dedication to make iotophoresis work: